-Our western boundary is made up of nine kilometres of spectacular coastline.
-It's attraction for thousands of tourists who visit our clean, sandy, picturesque beaches all year round.
+Our western boundary is made up of nine kilometres of coastline.
+It's attraction for thousands of tourists who visit our clean, sandy\ beaches all year round.

-Due to the natural processes of wind and waves, our coastal environment is highly-dynamic and ever changing.
-Our coastline, like all of Adelaide's metropolitan beaches, is extensively managed to counter the impacts that threaten to damage it.
+Due to the natural processes of wind and waves, our coastal environment is highly dynamic and ever changing.
+Our coastline, like all of Adelaide's metropolitan beaches, is managed to counter the impacts that threaten to damage it.

-Seagrass beds are found just out from our beaches’ low water mark and provide an important habitat and food source for marine organisms such as fish, crustaceans and microorganisms.
+Seagrass beds are found just out from our beaches’ low water mark and provide an important habitat and food source for marine organisms such as fish.
 Their root systems also play an important part in anchoring the sand and preventing erosion.

 The responsibility for the management of our beaches is shared between Council and the State Government.